oroinc/documentation/user_guide/intro_nav_search.rst

 Search is the fastest way to find a specific record you need.
 To find a record in OroCRM:

-# Click the search icon in the top of the screen – |IcSearch|
+# Click the search icon at the top of the screen – |IcSearch|
-# Type in the search key the text field
+# Type the search key into the text field
 # Click Go or hit Enter on the keyboard